 Becoming a High Growth CPG Brand

-So you’ve started a consumer goods (CPG) brand and you’ve had some initial success with your product, but you want more.
+So you’ve started a consumer packaged goods (CPG) brand and you’ve had some initial success with your product, but you want more.
 You want to figure out how to reach that high growth success and become THE product everyone is buying and talking about.
 But how do you accomplish this outside of having an amazing consumer goods product?

 One strategy forward is by hiring a CPG broker.
 Generally speaking, a broker is an intermediary or a “go-between,” but a good one can be so much more valuable than this cursory definition.
 A good CPG broker will essentially give you access to the industry connections and relationships you need to propel your brand forward and bring it into your most highly desired spaces.
 In this article, we will touch on why a broker can be the key to your growth, how to make the most of broker-brand relationships, as well as 5 of our top recommendations to get you started on the right foot.